 The number of participants funded for disability-related health supports is expected to grow significantly in the next 12 months.
 There are market opportunities for providers who are already registered or are considering registering to provide these types of supports.

 The health system will continue to be responsible for the diagnosis, early intervention and clinical treatment of health conditions, ongoing and chronic health conditions not related to a participant’s disability, time limited (non-ongoing) and palliative conditions, rehabilitation, convalescent care or acute/post-acute care (e.g. hospital and Hospital in the Home).

 NDIS participants will be able to pay for disability-related health supports through their plan budget.
 This means they can choose how their supports are provided.

-The Price Guide is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.
+The NDIS Pricing Arrangements and Price Limits is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.

-The additional disability-related health supports pricing structure and support levels are included in the 2019-20 Price Guide and Support Catalogue.
+The additional disability-related health supports pricing structure and support levels are included in the NDIS Pricing Arrangements and Price Limits.